Abi-Nf/Challenge-WriteUps/readme.md

 concatenate the Mac address and the name : 0C:B3:19:B9:4F:C6GT-S7390G.

-Then, hash it to SHA1 on [SHA1](https://www.sha1.fr/) and you get the password.
+Then, hash it to SHA1 encoding on [SHA1](https://www.sha1.fr/) and you get the password.

+## SSL - échange HTTP

+open file `ch5.pcap` from the challenge in Wireshark.

+Then with the hint : "google is your friend : inurl:server.pem...", let's get search in google and we may get first to this [bad url](https://github.com/fuzyll/defcon-vm/blob/master/extras/hfd/server.pem); but we need is on [This one](https://raw.githubusercontent.com/Hypernode/M2Crypto/master/demo/x509/server-expired.pem).

+the content file is like [this](./server.pem).

+Then, save the `RSA private key part` in a new file like **rsa.pem** for example.

+After, go to Wireshark preference and add the `rsa.pem` to rsa key

+then click on ANALYSER button and follow the flux tls.

+You get the password

+twisted by design